tengso/bitflux/README.md

-Bitflux - A Dataflow Library in Scala
+Bitflux - A Data-flow Library in Scala
 ===================
 Features
 -------------
-####Simple DSL for defining complex business logic with dataflows
+####Simple DSL for describing complex business logic with data-flows
-- Support both stateless and stateful flows
+- Stateless and stateful flows
-- Support adjusting graph of flows at runtime (higher-order dataflow)
+- Adjusting graph of flows at runtime (higher-order data-flow)
-- Support recursive dataflow
+- Recursive data-flow

-####Synchronous event propagation
+####Synchronous event propagation enables:
-- Data are modeled as sequence of time-stamped events
+- Data flowing as a sequence of time-stamped events
-- Simulation mode for testing with recorded data
+- Simulation mode for testing against recorded data
 - Deterministic concurrency

 -----